Updated: Jun 22, 2022

-This is hands down my favorite flan dessert.
-Nothing beats this French custard dessert.
-It is also well known for it's simplicity and sophistication.
-You know what they usually say, the simpler the recipe is, the more people screws things up.
-I am not saying that I had perfected the craft tho.
-I am still far from pushing out a perfect Parisian Flan.
+This is hands down my favorite flan dessert; nothing beats this French custard dessert.
+It is also well known for its simplicity and sophistication.
+You know what they always say, simplicity is the ultimate sophistication.

 Unsalted Butter, For Greasing